unCommonsTeam/gutenberg-manager/README.md

 ## Installation (FTP)

-1. Download Gutenberg Manager zip file from Github or WordPress.org repository.
+1. Download Gutenberg Manager zip file from Github (Releases) or WordPress.org repository.
 2. "Unzip" the file you just downloaded and you will see a folder called "gutenberg-manager".
 3. Login to your hosting using your FTP account.
 4. Go to the folder /wp-content/plugins/ on your WP installation and upload the "gutenberg-manager" folder.